How Jonathan Scott Became Zooey Deschanel's MVP - E! Online

 For someone who's created a career—an entire multimillion-dollar brand, really—out of refurbishing fixer-uppers, Jonathan Scott wasn't entirely prepared for his future to arrive in an already perfect package.

-And yet, somehow, 20 months into his romance with Zooey Deschanel, the HGTV personality is still marveling at all of the boxes she manages to tick.
-"She's a very considerate person, and that's what I'm looking for," he told People last January.
+And yet, somehow, four years into his romance with Zooey Deschanel, the HGTV personality is still marveling at all of the boxes she manages to tick.

+"She's a very considerate person, and that's what I'm looking for," he told People in January 2020.
 "I had said before that the most important thing for me was a sense of humor.
 But you have to be kind, and she definitely is."
 Plus, as he told the mag, "She's smarter than me, she's funnier than me, and she's cuter than me!"

 So there's that.

-While quarantined together in her hometown of Los Angeles, the Jonathan also learned Zooey was an accomplished chef in addition to her skills as an actress and singer, the New Girl alum often dipping into her garden of tomatoes, cucumbers, zucchinis and kale to whip up vegetarian fare before helming the piano for a singalong session.
+While quarantined together in her hometown of Los Angeles, Jonathan also learned Zooey was an accomplished chef in addition to her skills as an actress and singer, the New Girl alum often dipping into her garden of tomatoes, cucumbers, zucchinis and kale to whip up vegetarian fare before helming the piano for a singalong session.
 And there was the time she gave him a trim and root touch-up "better than I think the salon could do."

 Marveling at her ability to remove a countertop slab, Jonathan confessed to his girlfriend, "That's the most romantic thing you and I have ever done."

+"Forever starts now!!!"
+Zooey wrote in an Aug.
+14 Instagram, showing off her unique engagement ring.

-While the rest of us were labeling 2020 a dumpster fire and chucking the whole lot of it in the trash, Zooey, mom to 5-year-old Elsie and 3-year-old Charlie with ex-husband Jacob Pechenik, was prying out the bits worth highlighting, most involving the guy she recently labeled "My 2020 MVP."
+And while the rest of us were labeling 2020 a dumpster fire and chucking the whole lot of it in the trash, Zooey, mom to 8-year-old Elsie and 6-year-old Charlie with ex-husband Jacob Pechenik, was prying out the bits worth highlighting, most involving the guy she labeled "My 2020 MVP."

-And not just because of the outsized gestures, like when he helped her ring in her 40th birthday last January with the neon hued- and spandex-filled birthday party of her '80s kid dreams.
-While the festivities were decidedly understated for her 41st, "I have a few surprises up my sleeve," he promised in a Jan.
-17 birthday tribute.
-No wonder Zooey has found the joy in every last moment with the guy she credited with making her "feel happy in spite of a weird and uncertain year."
+And not just because of the outsized gestures, like when Jonathan helped her ring in her 40th birthday with the neon hued- and spandex-filled birthday party of her '80s kid dreams.

-As she put it in an August post acknowledging the anniversary of their first meeting, "I am so grateful for every smile, kiss, hug, snuggle, laugh, scrabble game, escape room, breakfast, lunch and dinner we share together.
+As 43-year-old Zooey put it in an August 2020 post acknowledging the anniversary of their first meeting, "I am so grateful for every smile, kiss, hug, snuggle, laugh, scrabble game, escape room, breakfast, lunch and dinner we share together.
 Even during the weirdest year for humanity I want a million billion more with you."

 Who knew James Corden was this good of a matchmaker?
-Because it's the The Late Late Show With James Corden host who deserves the credit for the successful Hollywood fix-up that E!'s Jason Kennedy is lobbying to call "Jonaooey."
+Because it's the The Late Late Show With James Corden host who deserves the credit for the successful Hollywood fix-up that E!'s Jason Kennedy was lobbying to call "Jonaooey."

 When the Scott brothers were paired with Zooey and her equally musically inclined sister Emily Deschanel for the popular "Carpool Karaoke" segment, "there was chemistry right away," Jonathan later shared with People, confessing that producers had their work cut out for them to edit out much of his flirting.

-And the more he learned about the actress he'd watched in Elf and 500 Days of Summer ("I had never seen her TV show," he admitted), the more transfixed he was.
+And the more the 45-year-old learned about the actress he'd watched in Elf and 500 Days of Summer ("I had never seen her TV show," he admitted), the more transfixed he was.

 "You know, we both went to college for a short period of time and then we decided to jump into the real world and actually just, you know, make a mark for ourselves," said the Vancouver native, who tried his hand at illusion work before landing in the world of home design.
 "Strange things, too, like some of our music tastes—love '70s—some of our food tastes.
 And so it's just impressive when you have this many things in common."